toon-format/toon/docs/reference/efficiency-formalization.md

 ---

+*This page was contributed by [Mateo Lafalce](https://github.com/mateolafalce) (@mateolafalce).

-*Have questions or found an error in the formalization?
+Have questions or found an error in the formalization?
 Open an issue on [GitHub](https://github.com/toon-format/spec) or contribute improvements to this analysis.*